artipie/artipie/.wiki/Home.md

 </repositories>
 ```

+Also, you can define our maven-proxy repository in the maven's settings.xml to use it for any project.

-All artifacts obtained through this repository will store in the directory `/var/artipie/data/my-maven`
+All artifacts obtained through this repository will be stored in the directory `/var/artipie/data/my-maven`
 using structure of folders as it does local maven.

 To add a new repository or update an existing repository, you have to simply create or modify repositories